-The procedure process\event identifies the model that has sent the termination message and adds the corresponding job identifier to the set JobsRun of completed instances.
-If there are any remaining jobs in the list, it takes the first job and starts it with the model that has just been released.
+In the while loop above we identify the model that has sent the termination message and add the corresponding job identifier to the set JobsRun of completed instances.
+If there are any remaining jobs in the list, the procedure start_next_job is called that takes the next job and starts it with the model that has just been released.